Sifting the breastfeeding myths from the breastfeeding facts will help

-Sometimes of these people that you would trust to know better, only have a very basic knowledge of breastfeeding, or none at all.
+Sometimes of these people that you would trust to know better, only have a fundamental knowledge of breastfeeding or none at all.

-So don’t believe everything you hear; even if the advice comes from a granny or a mother.
+So don’t believe everything you hear; even if the advice comes from a grandmother or a mother.

 1. Myth ~ Very few mothers actually produce enough milk for their babies.

-Truth ~ Even though there are some women who cannot produce milk, most of the time, a mother only perceives her milk production to be low.
+Truth ~ Even though some women cannot produce milk, most of the time, a mother only perceives her milk production as low.

 Many times, a new mom will think that she is not producing enough milk, but the truth is that during the first few days, you only produce colostrum.
-A newborn baby has a very small tummy, the size of a wallnut!
+A newborn baby has a tiny tummy, the size of a walnut!
 He/she only needs a small amount of colostrum during the first few days of life.